German Bunds dip as markets still see imminent Fed tapering

 * Analysts see Spanish yields falling below Italian ones

-LONDON, Sept 9 German government bonds dipped on Monday, after sharp gains on Friday made on below-forecast U.S. jobs data, as investors continued to bet on the U.S. Federal Reserve trimming monetary stimulus this month.
+LONDON, Sept 9 German government bonds weakened on Monday, reversing some of Friday's sharp gains made on below-forecast U.S. jobs data, as investors continued to bet on the U.S. Federal Reserve trimming monetary stimulus this month.

-Italian bonds eased as a special Italian Senate committee met to consider expelling former premier Silvio Berlusconi from parliament, a move that would threaten the country's fragile left-right coalition.
+Italian bonds were steady as the Senate in Rome was set to begin a debate on whether to expel former premier Silvio Berlusconi from parliament in a move that threatens the country's left-right coalition.

 Last week's non-farm payrolls report added an element of uncertainty to expectations that the U.S. central bank will move to trim its bond buying at its Sept 17-18 meeting.